zenmvvm/ZenMvvm/README.md

 ## Dependency Injection QuickStart

+ZenMvvm uses dependency injection to resolve ViewModels before binding to their respective views.
+ZenMvvm can also use dependency injection with the Views [if desired](#Injecting-dependencies-into-Views).

-ZenMvvm has a fast, powerful, built-in dependency injection engine.
-The engine is so good that it's been unbundled into a standalone package, [SmartDi](https://github.com/z33bs/SmartDi).
+The built-in dependency injection engine is fast and powerful, and has been unbundled into a standalone package, [SmartDi](https://github.com/z33bs/SmartDi).
 Refer to it's [Readme](https://github.com/z33bs/SmartDi#readme), and [Wiki](https://github.com/z33bs/SmartDi/wiki) for detailed documentation.
+However, one can easily use a 3rd party engine [if prefered](#Using-3rd-Party-dependency-injection-/-IOC).

+> SmartDi strikes a balance between offering rich features while still performing reasonably fast.
+[Benchmarks](https://danielpalme.github.io/IocPerformance/) put it solidly in the middle of the pack in terms of speed.

-The DI is user friendly, allowing you to resolve dependencies without registering them (see [SmartResolve](https://github.com/z33bs/SmartDi/wiki/Resolution#smart-resolve)).
+The built-in DI is user friendly, allowing you to resolve dependencies without registering them (see [SmartResolve](https://github.com/z33bs/SmartDi/wiki/Resolution#smart-resolve)).
 This is great for rapid-prototyping and simple applications.

 >If using ZenMvvm in this way, take note of the default behaviour:
 >